To travel to North Korea is one thing that most people think is very expensive, time-consuming, and difficult, but those people could not be wronger.

 Price – 1USD

-Taste – Clear amber gold color, light grains, with light rice taste?
+Taste – Clear amber-gold colour, light grains, with light rice taste?
 The beer taste is very light and easy to drink,

 Hangover?
 YES, one of the worst hangovers I have ever had